Ensuring a maximum integration of renewables

 Matching offtake supply to demand

 Innovative CHP configurations also are helping utilities ensure security of supply of electricity and heat, while minimizing emissions and moving toward a green energy future.
-For example, hot water storage tanks can be added to district heating systems for times when electricity demand is fully covered by wind and solar based renewables, but heating demand remains strong.
+For example, hot water storage tanks can be added to district heating systems to address times when electricity demand is fully covered by wind and solar based renewables, but heating demand remains strong.
 The storage tanks provide a buffer of several hours when CHP plants can be turned down or shut off.
 This is the configuration at Schwäbisch Hall.
 “The CHP technology allows us to optimally manage power and heat demand while integrating the maximum amount of renewables into our power and heat mix,” adds Andrews.

 The CHP technology is an important transition technology on the road to the energy and heat transition.